 Advanced connection settings

-Now you can test connection or create connection right away.
+Now you can test a connection or create a connection right away.

-Congratulations, now you connected to your Redis Server.
-You should see something similar to what we showed on our screen.
+Congratulations, you've successfully connected to your Redis Server.
+You should see something similar to what we show above.

 Click on the connection and expand keys.
 By clicking the right button, you can see console menu and manage your connection from there.